-incentive matters.
+At every ordinary Board meeting, information is presented about the company's financial position and important events that affect the company's operations.
+At extra Board meetings, acquisition and divestment matters are normally examined as well as financing and incentive matters.
 Extra Board meetings are held when such matters requiring a Board decision arise.
-2019 was characterised by the new strategy for Ratos, the CEO's presentation of the companies' business areas and strategies, capital contributions and other financing matters.
+2020 was characterised by the new strategy for Ratos, acquisitions and disposals, and incentive and financing matters.
 Senior executives at Ratos attended Board meetings to present specific matters.